-Wearing two pair of socks can also help, with a thinner sock liners (like Injinji liner socks) underneath a thicker wool sock (Like merino wool based Darn Tough socks), this double sock setup can help reduce friction.
+Wearing two pair of socks can also help, with a thinner sock liner (like Injinji liner socks) underneath a thicker wool sock (Like merino wool-based Darn Tough socks), this double sock setup can help reduce friction.

 Do not forget to carry a pair of extra socks with you on the trail in case your feet do get wet so you can change into a dry pair, some may carry two pairs of socks with a set specifically for sleeping.

 While not possible when in motion when longer breaks come you should think about taking off your shoes and socks to let them and your feet breathe and dry out thoroughly.